Honda Hybrid Comparison

 Back in the mid-1970s, the United States found itself in the middle of a global energy crisis with substantial petroleum shortages and skyrocketing fuel prices.
 In response, the 1974 Honda Civic was launched with an emissions-reducing CVCC engine and immediately became popular with buyers looking to stretch their fuel budget.
 Since then, Honda engineers have worked tirelessly to maximize fuel efficiency across the entire model lineup.
 Today’s Honda lineup offers buyers several choices of fuel-efficient vehicles, from hydrogen-powered to fully-electric and hybrid variants.
 In fact, Honda has announced a global benchmark goal for two-thirds of all sales to come from electrified models by 2030.

-If you’ve been curious about the benefits which come from driving a hybrid or electric vehicle, Germain Honda of Ann Arbor has created this useful guide which takes an in-depth look a the most popular Honda hybrids — the Accord Hybrid, CR-V Hybrid, Clarity Plug-In Hybrid, and Insight.
+If you’ve been curious about the benefits which come from driving a hybrid or electric vehicle, Germain Honda of Ann Arbor has created this useful guide that takes an in-depth look a the most popular Honda hybrids — the Accord Hybrid, CR-V Hybrid, Clarity Plug-In Hybrid, and Insight.